Letter From Our Co-Founder

 “I wanted a career working with children in the Intellectual Disability field.
 The day that David smiled at me was the start of a very special relationship that has endured for almost 57 years.”

-I was blessed to have had the honor of serving Verland’s residents and our staff for almost 40 years.
+I was blessed to have had the honor of serving Verland’s residents and our staff for over 45 years.
 While it wasn’t without its challenges, God always brought us through.
-I pray that I have made a real difference, not only in David’s life, but also in the lives of his family, his friends, and our staff.
+I pray that I have made a real difference, not only in David’s life but also in the lives of his family, his friends, and our staff.
 I could not be more pleased with Bill’s success in continuing the quality of service that has marked more than four decades of support for persons with disabilities.

 I thank everyone who has mentored me and donated their time, treasures, and talents to our God-given Verland mission.